haiwen/python-seafile/README.md

-## File / Dir operation
+## File / folder operation

-You can use Repo object to manipulate files and directories.
+You can use Repo object to manipulate files and folders.

-### List dir
+### List folder items

 ```python
 repo.list_dir(dir_path = '/')
 ```

-Return the list of items in plain objects showed in a specific dir.
+Return the list of items in plain objects showed in a specific folder.

 **Example:**